stackforge/puppet-openstack/README.md

 * Please visit http://wiki.openstack.org/GerritWorkflow and follow the instructions there to upload your change to Gerrit.
 * Please add rspec tests for your code if applicable

+## Upgrade warning

+The current version of the code is intended for the 2.0 release of the openstack modules and has the following know backwards incompatible breaking changes from 1.x.

+* the cinder parameter has been removed (b/c support for nova-volumes has been removed).
+  The manage_volumes parameter indicates is cinder volumes should be managed.

 ## Future features:

   efforts are underway to implement the following additional features: